 Patellar Clunk Syndrome: Complication Following Knee Replacement Surgery

-In general, Total knee replacement (TKR) is a highly successful procedure.
-However, complications, although relatively rare, can sometimes occur.
+In general, Total Knee Replacement (TKR) is a highly successful procedure.
+In fact, according to the American Academy of Orthopaedic Surgeons, more than 90% of patients have well functioning implants 15 years after surgery.1 Unfortunately, complications, although relatively rare, can sometimes occur.
 One such complication is known as Patellar Clunk Syndrome.

-To understand this condition, it helps to first understand a little bit about knee anatomy and function (Figure 1).
-During knee flexion and extension, the patella (knee-cap) rides within a groove in the femur (thigh bone).
+To understand this condition, it helps to first understand a little bit about normal knee anatomy and function (Figure 1).

-In knee replacement the worn ends of the bones are “resurfaced” with metal and plastic implants.
-The patellar groove is part of the metal femoral component that is implanted onto the prepared femur during the total knee replacement procedure.
+During Total Knee Replacement, the worn ends of the bones are “resurfaced” with metal and plastic implants.
+The patellar groove on the femur (thigh bone) is part of the area that is replaced and is part of the metal femoral component that is implanted onto the prepared thigh bone during the total knee replacement procedure.
 At the end of this groove there is a transition between the metallic implant and the native bony surface.

 Following knee replacement, scar tissue can sometimes form at the top or “superior pole” of the patella.
 During particularly deep flexion, this scar tissue may move below the end of the groove in the femoral component and then “catch” on the end of the groove as the patella moves back with knee extension.
 It is this catching and then forceful release with extension that results in the “clunk” and pain characteristic of this condition.